 English 4.0 Credits 1.0 Credit Algebra 1 Mathematics 1.0 Credit Geometry 2.0 Credits Additional Math Science 1.0 Credit Biology Ocience 2.0 Credits Additional Science identified as Equally Rigorous 1.0 Credit World History Social Studies 1.0 Credit U.S. History 0.5 Credit U.S. Government and Take the Civics Literacy Exam 0.5 Credit Economics Career and Technical Education 2.0 Credits Complete two credits in career and technical education.
 The courses must result in a program completion and an industry certification.
-Electives Complete two credits in work-based learning programs.
+Electives 1.5 Credits Credits Credits Credits Complete two credits in work-based learning programs.
 A student may substitute up to two credits of electives, including one-half credit in financial literacy, for work-based learning program courses to fulfill this requirement.
-NEW: Personal Financial Literacy 0.5 Credit Personal Financial Literacy (This .50 credit is required ONLY for student who entered 9th grade in the 2021-22 school year and beyond) World Languages Not required for graduation.
+NEW: Personal Financial Literacy 0.5 Credit Personal Financial Literacy (This .50 credit is required ONLY for stude who entered 9th grade in the 2021-22 school year and beyond) World Languages Not required for graduation.
 Minimum 2 years of the same language required for admission into most universities and some Bright Futures Scholarships.
-Total 18.0 Credits 18.0 Credits State Assessments on the Grade 10 FSA English/Language Arts (ELA) statewide, assessment or concordant score.
+Total 18.0 Credits State Assessments Passing score on the Grade 10 FSA English/Language Arts (ELA) statewide, standardized assessment or concordant score.
 Passing score on the Algebra 1 EOC or concordant score.
 Grade Point Average Cumulative ur weighted GPA of 2.0 on a 4.0 scale